beam-pyio/firehose_pyio/README.md

 ## License

-`firehose_pyio` was created by Beam PyIO <beam.pyio@gmail.com>.
+`firehose_pyio` was created as part of the [Apache Beam Python I/O Connectors](https://github.com/beam-pyio) project.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits